-Faculty and staff in each building will be provided information about drills through training and/or teacher's manual.
-Families will receive this information through the back-to-school brochure at the beginning of each school year.
-(The New York State Education Department's Board of Regents is considering additional requirements about school district notification of parents or persons in parental relation regarding drills.
-The final details of those requirements are scheduled to be available by July
+- Faculty and staff in each building will be provided information about drills through training and/or teacher's manual.
+Families receive some information about drill in the Back-to-School Start-up Guide at the beginning of each school year.
+Additionally, our schools notify parents or persons in parental relation within one week of each drill.
+The notification will not include the exact day and time of the drill. - Providing training to staff and students about the emergency procedures is an essential part of school safety.

-31, 2024.
-If our current back-to-school brochure notification does not meet the new requirements, the school district will change the drill notification method to meet the requirements and add new content here).

-Providing training to staff and students about the emergency procedures is an essential part of school safety.
 The goal in providing training and conducting drills is to practice and prepare, not to scare.
 Drills and training will be conducted in a trauma-informed\, developmentally and age-appropriate manner.
 Drills and training may not include props, actors, simulations, or other tactics intended to mimic a school shooting, incident of violence, or other emergency.
-Students and staff will be informed when a school is conducting a drill.
-Anytime a school conducts a drill, there will be a pre-drill announcement that includes the statement, "this is a drill".

-Full participation in the Annual Early Dismissal - Go Home Evacuation Drill.
+Students and staff will be informed when a school is conducting a drill. - Students and staff are informed when a school is conducting a lockdown drill, by way of a preannouncement on the PA system indicating that "this is a drill".
+If a school uses an automated system to conduct a lockdown drill, preannouncing on the PA will be especially important. - Fire drills will not be preannounced, as that would be a violation of the fire code which emphasizes the need to leave the building anytime a fire alarm goes off. - Full participation in the Annual Early Dismissal Go Home Evacuation Drill.
 The drill is no more than 15 minutes before the normal dismissal time.
-Procedures include -notifying parents and guardians at least one week prior to the drill; and testing the usefulness of the communications and transportation system during emergencies.

-- Full participation in an On-Site Sheltering and Accountability Drill. - Full participation with 4 Building Lockdown/Security Drills annually. - The District conducts 8 Fire Alarm Activation and Evacuation Drills annually. - Any combination of eight of the required evacuation or lockdown drills is completed by December 31st of each year. - At least two additional drills must be held during summer school in buildings where summer school is conducted.
-One drill must be held during the first week of summer school. - Pupils are instructed in the procedure to be followed in the event that a fire occurs during the lunch period or assembly. - For after-school programs, events or performances conducted within a school building and include persons who do not regularly attend classes in the building, the principal or other person in charge of the building must require the teacher or person in charge of the after-school program, event or performance notify attendees of the procedures to be followed in an emergency. - The District conducts 4 School Bus Safety and Evacuation Drills annually. - The District Level Emergency Response Team participates in simulated tabletop exercises.
+Procedures include -notifying parents and guardians at least one week prior to the drill; and testing the usefulness of the communications and transportation system during emergencies. - While the annual requirement is still 8 evacuation drills and 4 lockdown drills during the normal school year, schools are now required to specifically have 6 evacuation drills and 2 lockdown drills by December 31st. - Four of the annual evacuation drills need to involve the use of a secondary egress, also known as blocked exit drills. - Schools have the choice of either instructing all students about what to do if they need to evacuate or lockdown during lunch, or putting all students through one evacuation drill and one lockdown drill during lunch. - At least two additional drills must be held during summer school in buildings where summer school is conducted.
+One drill must be held during the first week of summer school. - For after-school programs, events or performances conducted within a school building and include persons who do not regularly attend classes in the building, the principal or other person in charge of the building must require the teacher or person in charge of the after-school program, event or performance notify attendees of the procedures to be followed in an emergency.

+- As required, the District conducts 3 School Bus Safety and Evacuation Drills annually. - The District Level Emergency Response Team participates in simulated tabletop exercises.